Sara Linnea Felicia Schröder is a Swedish professional footballer who plays as a striker for Real Madrid and the Sweden national team.

 Her football inspirations are Didier Drogba and Bunny Shaw.

-She is of Jamaican descent but she decides to represent Sweden.
+She is of Jamaican descent from her dad's side of family but she decided to represent Sweden where she was born and rised.

 Felicia Schröder is undoubtedly one of the brightest talents Swedish football has produced in recent years.
 Despite interest from abroad, including clubs in England, she has chosen, for now, to stay at Häcken.
 With her goal in the first leg of the final, the 18-year-old drew level with Michaela Khýrová and now has the chance to finish as the top scorer of the UEFA Women’s Europa Cup.
 For Queenballers, Schröder opened up about her decision to stay in Sweden and how the competition has helped her develop as a player.